Sir Guy Litespeed

 Tom was well ahead by now – at least 30 minutes I suspected.
 I’d seen his tyre tracks in the mud a few kms back.
 It was already late in the day and my pace felt glacial, but the sun was shining and I was relatively relaxed.
 I stopped to take a picture of a small loch...

-The Definitive Guide to Everesting | Top Tips & Advice for Everesting | The Ultimate Guide to Everesting
+The Definitive Guide to Everesting | Top Tips & Expert Advice

 A Guide to Cycling the GB Divide – the GBDURO Route | Land’s End to John O’Groats Off Road